vinnciane/resume/README.md

 ## Overview

-This repository serves as a digital resume showcasing my skills, projects, and contributions within the realm of software development.
+This repository serves as a digital resume showcasing my skills, projects, and contributions within the realm of software documentation.
 Here you'll find a comprehensive overview of my professional journey, including details on my education, work experience, projects, and areas of expertise.

 ## Contents